 Ownership of Joint Works.
 Federal copyright law grants authors of a joint work equal ownership and rights to use the work.
 Federal law permits such authors to agree to different ownership and use rules.
 The University encourages authors of a joint work created at the University to enter into a written agreement providing for ownership, attribution, use, sharing of royalty or other income, and the registration and protection of the work.

 Registration and Protection of Works.
 The University will not register or otherwise protect or enforce the copyright in works it does not own.
 The University may register and protect the copyright in a work in which it has some right, title or interest.

 Management of Copyrights.
 Having a more open access to works created by University faculty, staff and students, directly and strategically benefits the University and University faculty, staff and students who will use the works.
 The University encourages owners of academic works to manage the copyright in the works so as to provide the greatest possible scholarly and public access to the works.

 Credit and Attribution.
 Irrespective of copyright ownership, there is a professional and ethical obligation of University faculty, staff or students to credit or attribute creation of a work appropriately.

 Reports.
-Annually, the Senior Vice President for Academic Affairs and Provost (or designate) will report to the Faculty Consultative Committee on the implementation of Board of Regents Policy: Copyright and the related administrative policy and procedure.
+Annually, the Executive Vice President and Provost (or designate) will report to the Faculty Consultative Committee on the implementation of Board of Regents Policy: Copyright and the related administrative policy and procedure.

 This administrative policy implements Board of Regents Policy: Copyright.
 The policy promotes compliance and provides guidelines for following the Copyright Policy.